adrai/devicestack/README.md

 - reacts on closing of device and calls close on device
 - reacts on close of device and cleans up

+In extended constuctor create the framehandler(s) and subscribe to receive on the last framehandler.

 ### close
 Implement the close mechanism.
 Call with optional callback.
-On closing emit 'disconnecting', call `onDisconnecting` functio if exists and call close on device by passing the callback.
+On closing emit 'disconnecting', call `onDisconnecting` function if exists, on disconnected emit 'disconnect' and call close on device by passing the callback.

 - If extending from `require('devicestack').Connection` this mechanism is already defined!

+### executeCommand
+Implement the executeCommand mechanism.
+Call with commandData and optional callback.

 ### onConnecting
 Define `onConnecting` function if you need to send some commands before definitely connected?